 This is where underinsured motorist conversion coverage steps up to cover this financial gap.
 Adding this endorsement to your policy ensures that the total of whatever uninsured/underinsured coverage you carry is added to the at-fault driver’s coverage.
 So in our previous example, you would now have $500,000 (your $300,000 + $200,000 at-fault driver) to cover your medical expenses.

-Connecticut conversion coverage is an option that cab be purchased that, in effect, “stacks” your policy onto that of a tortfeasor (at fault party).
-In other words, if someone at fault has insurance coverage that is not adequate to pay damages for injuries which you sustain, Conversion coverage allows you to place your underinsured motorist coverage on top of the responsible party’s coverage regardless of what your limit of underinsured motorist coverage may be.
-This type of stacking is available in other states, but the term conversion coverage is unique to Connecticut to the best of our knowledge.
+Connecticut conversion coverage is an optional coverage or endorsement that, in effect, “stacks” your policy onto that of the at-fault party.
+In other words, if someone at fault in an accident has insurance coverage that is inadequate to pay damages for injuries you sustain, conversion coverage allows you to place your underinsured motorist coverage on top of the responsible party’s coverage regardless of your underinsured motorist coverage limits.

 – Michelle Megna contributed to this story.